veebch/heat-o-matic/README.md

      cp -r * /pyboard/

+There are some issues with rshell, recursive copy hangs.

 # Using it

 Plug it in, pop the temperature probe into the medium you are going to heat, plug the heat-providing device into the plug socket, pick a setpoint.
 Done.